-If so, PMMA filament may be the solution that you’re looking for.
+If you need a material that produces results that range from translucent to nearly transparent, PMMA filament may be the solution that you’re looking for.

 What is PMMA Filament?

 PMMA, or polymethyl methacrylate, is a strong, lightweight and transparent thermoplastic.

 Also known as acrylic, PMMA filament is used commercially as a shatter-resistant alternative to glass under the trade names Plexiglas, Lucite and Perspex.

 It has good impact strength, significantly higher than glass, but lower than some stronger and more expensive materials like polycarbonate.